-&lt;sup>5 For example, some tribunals around the world are now exploring the use of telepresence systems, which rely on high-quality video and audio equipment to give participants at different, specially equipped sites the experience of meeting in the same physical space.
+6 For example, some tribunals around the world are now exploring the use of telepresence systems, which rely on high-quality video and audio equipment to give participants at different, specially equipped sites the experience of meeting in the same physical space.
 See Fredric I. Lederer, The Evolving Technology-Augmented Courtroom Before, During, and After the Pandemic, 23 VAND.
 J. ENT. & TECH.
 L. 301, 326 (2021).

-all participants appear virtually, as well as hybrid proceedings in which some participants appear virtually while others participate by alternative remote means or in person.
+all participants appear virtually, as well as hybrid proceedings in which some participants appear virtually while others participate by alternative remote means or in person.7

-Although some agencies used virtual hearings before 2020, their use expanded dramatically during the COVID-19 pandemic, when agencies maximized telework, closed government facilities to the public and employees, and required social distancing.
-Agencies gained considerable experience conducting virtual hearings during this period, and this Recommendation draws heavily on these experiences.
+Although some agencies used virtual hearings before 2020, their use expanded dramatically during the COVID-19 pandemic, when agencies maximized telework, closed government facilities to the public and employees, and required social distancing.8 Agencies gained considerable experience conducting virtual hearings during this period, 9 and this Recommendation draws heavily on these experiences.

 Virtual hearings can offer several benefits to agencies and parties compared with traditional video hearings.
 Participants may be able to appear from their home using their own personal equipment, from an attorney's office, or from another location such as a public library, without the need to travel to a video-equipped hearing site.
 As a result, virtual hearings can simplify scheduling for parties and representatives and may facilitate the involvement of other participants such as interpreters, court reporters, witnesses, staff or contractors who provide administrative or technical support, and other interested persons.
 Given this flexibility, virtual hearings may be especially convenient for short and relatively informal adjudicative proceedings, such as pre-hearing and settlement conferences.
+10

 But virtual hearings can pose significant challenges as well.
-The effectiveness of virtual hearings depends on individuals' access to a suitable internet connection, a personal device, and a space from which to participate, as well as their ability to effectively participate in an adjudicative proceeding by remote means while operating a personal device and videoconferencing software.
-As a result, virtual hearings may create a barrier to access for individuals who belong to underserved communities, such as low-income individuals for whom
+The effectiveness of virtual hearings depends on individuals' access to a suitable internet connection, a personal device, and a space from which to participate, as well as their ability to effectively participate in an adjudicative proceeding by remote means while operating a personal device and

-&lt;sup>6 See Jeremy Graboyes, Legal Considerations for Remote Hearings in Agency Adjudications 3 (June 16, 2020) (report to the Admin.
+7 See Jeremy Graboyes, Legal Considerations for Remote Hearings in Agency Adjudications 3 (June 16, 2020) (report to the Admin.
 Conf. of the U.S.).

-&lt;sup>7 Id. at 1.
+8 Id. at 1.

-&lt;sup>8 See Fredric I. Lederer & the Ctr. for Legal & Ct.
+9 See Fredric I. Lederer & the Ctr. for Legal & Ct.
 Tech., Analysis of Administrative Agency Adjudicatory Hearing Use of Remote Appearances and Virtual Hearings 6-7 (Apr.
 14, 2021) (draft report to the Admin.
 Conf. of the U.S.).